robbintt/outlines/praxes/backup_mgmt_with_s3_glacier.md

 Future: Model glacier deep archive costs.
 10x cheaper is huge.
 If objects can be reduced by using zip, then this would only cost about $2.50 per terabyte.

+## How to set up a bucket with glacier

+TODO, did this manually in the past, write a terraform module.

 ## How to restore all objects in a bucket

 There is no recursive restore option.
 Restore must be implemented.